syncfusion-content/asp.netwebforms-docs/aspnet/Tab/Ajax-Content-Load-Load-on-Demand.md

 You can change the contents in the sub Tab element periodically and you are provided with a support to change the content without any problem.
 To achieve the content load, use the Load on Demand concept.

 In the Load On-Demand, the external HTML file with the necessary details is referred in URL section during Tab header declaration section.
 Include the DataType, ContentType, and Async also in the script like the following example when rendering the control.
-When you click the Tab header, the Ajax automatically calls the content from the external files and displays in a Tab content section.
+When you click the Tab header, the AJAX automatically calls the content from the external files and displays in a Tab content section.

 ## Sub Tab with AJAX Content